 Outwidth MMU I have also thaught modules in:

 Outwidth MMU I have also thaught postgraduate modules in:

-My research interests surround Particularism, a thesis that is often thought to be restricted to moral philosophy, but in fact its conception of rationality, which I term ‘situated evaluative thought’, is of a more general importance.
+I am interested in the significance of the first-person perspective in any domain where normativity, the sense that we all have of things going better or worse in a given context, is at issue.
+One way of describing this inquiry is to say that my research interests surround Particularism, a thesis that is often thought to be restricted to moral philosophy, but in fact its conception of rationality, which I term ‘situated evaluative thought’, is of a more general importance.
 I have published on aesthetic particularism, thick evaluative concepts, semantic contextualism, and objectivity in criticism.
 My current work concentrates on the methodological implications of particularism for debates about perspectivalism and objectivity in aesthetics and metaethics, as well as wider debates about the role of context and professional judgement in medicine and bioethics.
 I am also involved in work at the intersection between ethics and philosophy of perception, where I deploy the idea of situated evaluative thought to illuminate the notion of affordances and the idea of action-oriented perception.

 1) Philosophy and Museums: Ethics, Aestehtics and Ontology.
 Major Royal Institute of Philosophy conference and edited book collaboration with Victoria Harrison Gary Kemp of the University of Glasgow.
 Outcomes: Edited collection of original essays on Philosophy and Museums contracted with Cambridge University Press to appear in December 2015 (annual Philosophy supplement), including an authored chapter.
 Invited conference presentations at the Ashmolean Musem in Oxford and a workshop in collaboration with Moderna Museet in Stockholm.